dhis2/dhis2-docs/src/commonmark/en/content/common/submitting-a-doc-fix.md

   ![Capture app chapter](resources/images/doc_pr_004b.png)

-4. From here we can select to edit the file (_pencil icon_).
+4. From here we can choose to edit the file (_pencil icon_).
 An edit panel is displayed:

-  > Don't worry about the blue warning at the top that says we don't have write access to the file.
+  > Don't worry about the blue warning at the top that says we don't have write access to the file!
   Here we have found and highlighted the offending word!
   ![Edit](resources/images/doc_pr_005.png)
   We can make the change and preview it in the `Preview changes` tab if we want.
   Here is the preview: